ethereum/ethereum-org/views/content/token.md

 ## The Coin

 What is a coin?
 Coins are much more interesting and useful than they seem, they are in essence just a tradeable token, but can become much more, depending on how you use them.
-It's value depends what you do with it: a token can be used to control access (**an entrance ticket**), can be used for voting rights in an organization (**a share**), can be placeholders for an asset held by a third party (**a certificate of ownership**) or even be simply used as an exchange of value within a community (**a currency**).
+Its value depends on what you do with it: a token can be used to control access (**an entrance ticket**), can be used for voting rights in an organization (**a share**), can be placeholders for an asset held by a third party (**a certificate of ownership**) or even be simply used as an exchange of value within a community (**a currency**).

-You could do all those things by creating a centralized server, but using an Ethereum token contract comes with some free functionalities: for one, it's a decentralized service and tokens can be still exchanged even if the original service goes down for any reason.
+You could do all those things by creating a centralised server, but using an Ethereum token contract comes with some free functionalities: for one, it's a decentralised service and tokens can be still exchanged even if the original service goes down for any reason.
 The code guarantees that no tokens will ever be created other than the ones set in the original code.
-Finally, by having each user hold it's own token, this eliminates the scenarios where one single server break in can result in the loss of funds from thousands of clients.
+Finally, by having each user hold their own token, this eliminates the scenarios where one single server break-in can result in the loss of funds from thousands of clients.

 You could create your own token on a different blockchain, but creating on ethereum is easier—so you can focus your energy on the innovation that will make your coin stand out—, and it's more secure, as your security is provided by all the miners who are supporting the ethereum network.
 Finally, by creating your token in Ethereum, your coin will be compatible with any other contract that works in ethereum.